dmwm/CMSKubernetes/kubernetes/cmsweb/docs/storage.md

 manila list
 ```

-### steps to create production shares for log partitions
+### steps to create declarative shares for log partitions
+You may skip this if we decide to use dynamic shares
 ```
 grep namespace storages/cephfs-storage-logs.yaml  | \
 awk '{print "manila create --share-type \"Meyrin CephFS\" --name "$2"-share cephfs 100"}' | /bin/sh